cagox/fluxspells/README.md

 ## Licensing Stuff

-I will create a more properly worded license file in the near future, but this code is available for use under the terms of the MIT stlye license.
+Look at the license.md file for more official verbiage, but this code is available for use under the terms of the MIT license.
 Short version: Use the code however you want, but don't blame me if something breaks.